What are the Billing Issues a Hybrid Cloud Reseller Faces?

 Cloud vendors tend to publish billing reports and invoices on different days of the month.
 For that reason it is very difficult for hybrid cloud resellers to precisely setup processes to send out collated invoices to their customers.
 Correspondingly, this has negative consequences for expectations to be paid by a set date.

-With a lack of readily available business intelligence tools, coupled with software and resources being used from across multiple cloud platforms, it shouldn’t be a surprise that the waste in cloud in 2018 is estimated at 27%, according to this report.
+With a lack of readily available business intelligence tools, coupled with software and resources being used from across multiple cloud platforms, and a rush to utilise standard cloud services, it is not surprising that a substantial proportion of cloud spend is wasted.

-So, there is a big profit for hybrid cloud resellers who are able to detect areas of improvement and effective utilisation of available discounts and resources.
+There is a big profit for hybrid cloud resellers who can detect areas of improvement and effective utilisation of available discounts and resources.
 For instance, with standard Business Intelligence solutions, fit for the Cloud market and your business.